-- Inclusion of CPR teaching to post graduate training-
+- Incorporating CPR teaching to post graduate training in Anaesthesiology .

 - MD Anaesthesiology Part IA examination – CPR -viva voce was introduced in early 2000

-- It was decided to have CPR certification as a prerequisite for sitting Part 1A in 2005
+- It was decided to have CPR certification as a prerequisite for sitting MD Anaesthesiology Part 1A in 2005

-- CPR workshop was added to the part 1A preparation course – 2005
+- CPR workshop was added as preparation course for MD Anaesthesiology -1A– 2005

 - CPR teaching at Accident Service –NHSL was converted to CPR certification course in 2007.
-The CPR workshop is held every Tuesday in the Trauma Lecture Theatre of the Accident Service, NHSL, Colombo.
-Certification is granted after a MCQ paper and a practical examination.
-More than 75% should be scored at the MCQ examination for a candidate to proceed to the practical examination.
+The CPR workshop was held every Tuesday at the Trauma Lecture Theatre of the Accident Service, NHSL, Colombo.
+Certification is was granted after a MCQ paper and a practical examination.

 - CPR committee was established on 30thNovember 2012 to coordinate and streamline CPR training with the approval of the council of the College of Anaesthesiologists of Sri Lanka.
 The above committee was renamed as Working Committee on Resuscitation on 30th May 2014.

-- Regular CPR training at 4 regional centres – (Galle, Kandy, Ragama & Jaffna) was established by 2013
+- Regular CPR training was commenced at 4 regional centers in the country namely Galle, Kandy, Ragama & Jaffna by 2013

-- CPR certification for pre-intern doctors with the collaboration of the Ministry of Health Sri Lanka- started in 2012 September – Trained about 875 in 2012 & 1050 in 2013.
+- CPR certification course for pre-intern doctors with the collaboration of the Ministry of Health Sri Lanka– commenced in September 2012

-- Emergency first aid & basic life support-Community based training – commenced from Nalanda College – Colombo 10 – May 2013.
+- Emergency first aid & basic life support-Community based training – Commenced in 2013 from Nalanda College, Colombo 10

-- The college of Anaesthesiologists of Sri Lanka have signed a course collaboration agreement with the European Resuscitation Council ( ERC) to conduct agreed Advanced Life Support provider courses & Generic Instructor Courses (GIC) in Sri Lanka in July 2013.
+The College of Anaesthesiologists of Sri Lanka have signed a course collaboration agreement with the European Resuscitation Council (ERC) to conduct Advanced Life Support provider courses & Generic Instructor Courses (GIC) in Sri Lanka in July 2013.